 He is a highly experienced and qualified coach, holding a Cert III in Fitness, Cert IV in Personal Training, Cert IV in Marital Arts Coaching, he is a registered Muay Thai trainer with the Professional Boxing and Combat Sports Board and is a Master Trainer Level 1.
 He has recently completed a Bachelors of Exercise and Sports Science.

-Connor Evans has over 15 years of freestyle wrestling experience and during his time on the mats he has been a member of the Scottish, British and Australian national teams.
+Connor Evans has over 15 years of freestyle wrestling experience and during his time on the mats he has been a member of the Scottish, British and Australian national teams and he was selected to represent Australian in the 2018 Commonwealth Games.

 Claire "Fury" Foreman is a professional Thai Boxer who has been training martial arts for 10 years, spending the last 7 years focusing on Muaythai.
 She holds a record of 19 fights for 17 wins and is the current Victorian and Australian WMC champion.
 She has fought and trained internationally and will be making her debut in the US later this year.